 So there were probably many problems that the photographer had on the journey of getting that photograph onto my wall.

-Yes, but what if for example, someone offers you either a service or product like a painting.
+Yes, but what if for example, someone offers you either a service or a product like a painting.
 It’s for your soul, for your pleasure mostly, or some sort of entertainment like music.

 Why do you buy music?
 What problems do you solve?
 How would you define your ideal client and target your audience there?